 <Start of the change>

-9.6 Antenna point accuracy
+9.6 Antenna performance and pointing accuracy

+9.6.1 Antenna pointing accuracy

-9.6.1 Minimum requirement for Mobile VSAT
+9.6.1.1 Minimum requirement for Mobile VSAT

+The following requirements are applicable to Mobile VSAT operating in band n512.

 The applicant shall declare the peak pointing accuracy () and the associated statistical basis.

 The antenna shall maintain the declared peak pointing accuracy (), such that the off-axis EIRP emission density pattern projected onto the geostationary arc remains within the mask specified in clauses 9.2.2.2 and 9.2.2.3 when shifted by an angle of ±(°), taking into account the following factors [EN 303 978]: